 Nowadays, in the world of people with high hopes and aspirations, where booms and busts are commonplaces, investors are willing to switch to anything which can be better as well as can generate higher returns.

 At what price should you enter the market?
 What can be the lowest value of an asset?
 ‘At what value and how should the asset be priced?'
 These are the questions which investors search day and night.
-Nifty Pe is the most commonly used but missed understood the concept.
+Nifty P/E is the most commonly used but mis-understood concept.

 To introduce the topic, let’s first understand the basic movement of price, which is through demand and supply forces prevailing in the market.
 The demand for an asset increases its price whereas the excess supply decreases its price.
 In simple terms, asset pricing is the amount paid to acquire an asset.
 This price is the value which is assigned to the market, fairly or unfairly.